Canadian Connection Cruise - East

 In Alphabetical Order

-On Gananoque's waterfront there's a grand Victorian building designed in the tradition of the late 19th century two storey "grand cottage" with its expansive verandahs and a "widow's walk" lookout tower.
+On Gananoque’s waterfront there’s a grand Victorian building designed in the tradition of the late 19th century two storey “grand cottage”.
+This museum is dedicated to interpreting the history, geology, ecology, and culture of the 1000 Islands region.